DATA PROTECTION POLICY

 • Right to object to the processing of their personal data.

-If anybody receives a request from a data subject (a client or other third party concerning whom we hold personal data) to exercise any of these rights, the request must be referred to Kate Le Queux immediately or to Martin Secrett, Chambers Director in his absence.
+If anybody receives a request from a data subject (a client or other third party concerning whom we hold personal data) to exercise any of these rights, the request must be referred to Jane Halsey immediately or to Martin Secrett, Chambers Director in her absence.

 Note: we only have one month to respond to a request to access a copy of personal data.